jneaimi/m-yallow-frontend-new/docs/tanstack-query-docs.md

     throw new Error('Failed to parse response data');
   }

+  // Validate response structure with specific error messages if (!data.providers) {
+    throw new Error('Unexpected API response format: "providers" field is missing');
+  }

+  if (!Array.isArray(data.providers)) {
+    throw new Error('Unexpected API response format: "providers" is not an array');
+  }

-  return data;
+  return transformData(data.providers);
 } catch (error) {
   console.error('Error in API call:', error);
-  throw error; // Re-throw for TanStack Query to handle }
+  throw error; // Re-throw for TanStack Query to handle - NEVER return empty arrays or nulls }
 ```